-During her seven years at Kent State, Furtado taught Installations classes for upper level and graduate students in the School of Art, and was the curator for the Uumbaji Gallery, curating a wide range of exhibits.
+During her eight years at Kent State, Furtado taught Installations classes for upper level and graduate students in the School of Art, and was the curator for the Uumbaji Gallery, curating a wide range of exhibits.
 Her last position at Kent State was as Senior International Partnership Coordinator for the Office of Global Education, where she facilitated partnership agreements with international institutions.

 Furtado has served on the following boards of trustees in Knoxville, Tennessee: Temple Beth El, University of Tennessee Campus Ministry Council, and A1-Lab Art Cooperative Organization.
 Currently, she serves on the boards of the Cleveland International Film Festival and Hillel at Kent State University.

 Furtado is married to Kent State’s 13th President, Todd Diacon, and the couple have a son, Natan, who is an architect/artist in New Orleans.